flatcar/flatcar-website/content/docs/latest/setup/storage/lvm.md

 ## Creating LVM

-There are two main ways to do this: create everything manually or use an ignition config.
-We will first cover the manual way to get a better grip of what is happening, then we will cover the ignition way.
+There are two main ways to do this: create everything manually or use an Ignition config.
+We will first cover the manual way to get a better grip of what is happening, then we will cover the Ignition way.

 ### Manual

 You can find all volumes using the `lsblk` command.
-For exampe:
+For example:

 ```shell